 Other than that, I don’t think Red Bull has any flagrant ingredient you should worry about.

-However, if you want to abandon all of the three ingredients on this blog, you can always buy an Organic Red Bull can.
+However, if you want to abandon all of the three ingredients mentioned in this blog, you can always buy an Organic Red Bull can.
 Though, to be frank, I’ve seen more affordable drinks.